-What should I do if I was involved in an accident with an uninsured motorist?
+What should I do if I was involved in a crash with an uninsured motorist?

-You should report the accident to your local law enforcement agency and then file a complaint with the Insurance Compliance Division (ICD) of the MVA Glen Burnie Office.
+You should report the crash to your local law enforcement agency and then file a complaint with the Insurance Compliance Division (ICD) of the MVA Glen Burnie Office.

 How do I file the complaint?

-Do I have to be involved in an accident in order to file a complaint?
+Do I have to be involved in a crash in order to file a complaint?